 I’m telling you, the tears welled up instantaneously.
 The question, so simple but so electric, went straight to the hearts of the audience of dreamers.
 “I figured, somebody was doing it.
 So, why not me?” he repeated, and shrugged.

 I’ll never forget it.
 I wanted to whoop and holler and throw my fist in the air.
-(Instead, I just clapped too loudly.)
+(Instead, I just clapped too loudly at the end.)

 Someone else is living the life you’ve been dreaming about.
 Why?
 Is anyone else going to work harder for your dream?
 No!
 Is anyone else more talented?
 (They’ll probably tell you no!)
 Did they catch a lucky break?
 Okay, maybe, but you know what?
 I’ll bet it was because they invested the time, put in the practice, and showed up day after day to catch that so-called lucky break.
-(Try googling “20-yr overnight success” and read everyone you know on that list!…)
+(Try googling “20-yr overnight success” and see how many names you recognize on that list!…)